 The Local Organizing Committee would like to thank our corporate partners Hydro-Québec, ABB Analytical - Measurement Products, MacDonald, Dettwiler and Associates Ltd., and Intergraph, and our institutional partners, the Canadian Space Agency, Tourisme Québec, the City of Québec and the Institut national de la recherche scientifique (INRS) for their financial support and contributions to the technical program.

 I am looking forward to all the presentations as you share your most recent research results, as well as the many social and networking opportunities.

 Welcome to Québec City!
 We wish you an educational and most enjoyable week.

 About the image at the top of the web page:

 Québec City and the St-Lawrence River over the seasons, as seen by RADARSAT-2.

 The first image is a Pauli decomposition (red=HH-VV, green=HV, blue=HH+VV) of a RADARSAT-2 high resolution polarimetric image (March 15, 2012).
-The vegetation appears in green, and the St-Laurent River in blue.
-The second image is also a Pauli decomposition but the RADARSAT image was acquired in early summer.
-The 3rd image is a wind map derived from a RADARSAT-2 image acquired in October 2012.
+The vegetation appears in green, and the St. Lawrence River in blue.
+The second image is also a Pauli decomposition but the RADARSAT-2 image was acquired in early summer.
+The third image is a wind map derived from a RADARSAT-2 image acquired in October 2012.
 Colors correspond to wind intensity and arrows indicate the wind direction.
-The 4th image, is an ice map derived from a RADARSAT-2 image acquired in January 2013.
-Blue correspond to open water, pink is border ice and burgundy correspond to agglomerated and consolidated ice.
-All images have been provided by MDA © MacDonald, Dettwiler and Associates Ltd. (2012, 2013) and processed by the Remote Sensing Laboratory at INRS.
+The fourth image is an ice map derived from a RADARSAT-2 image acquired in January 2013.
+Blue corresponds to open water, pink is border ice and burgundy corresponds to agglomerated and consolidated ice.
+All RADARSAT-2 data have been provided by MDA © MacDonald, Dettwiler and Associates Ltd. (2012, 2013) and processed by the Remote Sensing Laboratory at INRS.
 RADARSAT is an official mark of the Canadian Space Agency.